satpreetsingh/satpreetsingh.github.io/generator/content/service.md

 >
 > Luke 12:48

-Happy to receive feedback on this page!
+Happy to receive feedback on this!

 <!-- Global site tag (gtag.js) - Google Analytics -->